shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ### Manage Configurations

 Every application that is registered using the {{config.extra.arcana.dashboard_name}} is represented by a single card displayed in the 'Manage Apps' screen, next to the 'Create New App' wizard.
 Click on the application card to view the application dashboard screen.
-By default, the application dashboard screen shows application usage details for the 'Testnet' configuration profile and some links to the Arcana Auth documentation.
+By default, the application dashboard screen shows application usage details for the 'Testnet' configuration profile and some links to the {{config.extra.arcana.product_name}} documentation.

 To view configuration details for an application, use the LHS navigation menu and click *Configure* to view/edit the application configuration settings as described in an earlier section of this guide.